-- Traditional-courses that meet weekly on a campus.
-These are most commonly offered in Dallas and Houston. - Block Hybrid-these courses utilize some pre-recorded video but include a live in-person element that takes place over a single weekend at one of DTS's locations.
+Traditional: These courses meet weekly on a campus.
+These are most commonly offered in Dallas and Houston.
+Block Hybrid: These courses utilize some prerecorded video but include a live, in-person element that takes place (typically) over a single weekend at one of DTS's locations.